 Dutch Falcon spreads her wings

-Dutch Falcon also represents a major milestone for Volva Penta as she carries the 10,000th IPS 30 drive unit.
-The two companies have an impressive shared history as the 20-metre Amara launched by Van der Valk in 2007 featured the first such drive on an aluminium yacht in the world.
-It’s a longstanding partnership in power provision that has benefitted many Van der Valk clients, including the owners of Dutch Falcon who are reaping the rewards of her triple IPS 1050 drives.
+Dutch Falcon is also a major milestone for Volva Penta as she carries the 10,000th IPS 30 drive unit.
+Our two companies have an impressive shared history as the 20-metre Amara was the world’s first aluminium yacht to feature such a drive in 2007.
+This partnership in power provision has benefitted many Van der Valk clients, including the owners of Dutch Falcon who are reaping the rewards of her triple IPS 1050 drives.

-“With a wide-open throttle Dutch Falcon easily attains 25 knots,” says Yoeri Bijker, Head of Sales at Van der Valk.
-“That’s an impressive lick of speed for a yacht of this size and there are other benefits too.
-The IPS was a revolutionary system at the time of its launch and still is for the way it offers efficiency savings of around 25 percent on fuel consumption and noise.
-The system is also virtually plug & play, especially for yards like ours who have so much experience with installing the IPS.
-It’s also easy for owners to manoeuvre with a joystick in all directions and when rotating, offering the assets of a bow and sternthruster.
-The IPS is perfect for the kind of owner operator at the helm on Dutch Falcon.”
+“With a wide-open throttle Dutch Falcon easily attains 25 knots,” says Head of Sales Yoeri Bijker.
+“That’s an impressive speed for a 26-metre yacht and there are other benefits too.
+The IPS was revolutionary at the time of its launch and still is for efficiency savings of around 25 percent on fuel consumption and noise.
+It’s also virtually plug & play for yards like ours who are very experienced with installing the IPS.
+Most importantly, owner-operators find it easy to manoeuvre with a joystick in all directions and when rotating, offering the assets of a bow and sternthruster.”

-Comfort levels are further assured thanks to the installation of Humphree zero-speed stabilisers with carbon fibre fins, a highly efficient system when it comes to roll reduction at anchor and underway.
-“As they glide smoothly through the water, everyone aboard Dutch Falcon can enjoy splendid views through the floor-to-ceiling windows in the main salon,” continues Bijker.
-“As well as panoramic vistas on the outdoor world, this liberal use of glass creates a bright and open ambience within the interior.
-It also contributes to a key goal with our reimagination of the Flybridge range to reflect the way Van der Valk clients enjoy spending time on the water with family and friends.”
+Comfort levels are further assured by Humphree zero-speed stabilisers with carbon fibre fins, a highly efficient system for roll reduction at anchor and underway.
+“As they glide smoothly through the water, all aboard Dutch Falcon areenjoying splendid views through the floor-to-ceiling windows in the main salon,” Yoeri continues.
+“As well as vistas on the outdoor world, this liberal use of glass creates a bright & open ambience within the interior and reflects the way clients enjoy spending time on the water.”

 Room for more

 Talking of elegance, Dutch Falcon has a lovely Horizon Blue metallic livery, a favourite colour of the owners that also includes tones of purple and grey.
-It supports the way in which the exterior design draws attention to the windows, with the gunwale dropping down to allow more natural light to infuse the interior as well as further enhance the views outside.
-The main salon furniture is not attached to the side walls or window mullions in order to accentuate this feeling of freedom
+It helps the exterior design draw attention to the windows, with the gunwale dropping down to allow more natural light to infuse the interior as well as further enhance the views outside.
+The main salon furniture is not attached to the side walls or window mullions to accentuate this feeling of freedom

 Residence on the water